 Metro Health takes every step to make sure that you’re safe while being cared for, but we advise you take an active role in your care by taking these steps to reduce your risk of a hospital infection.

 This is the single most important way to protect yourself in the hospital.
 All caregivers should clean their hands before treating you.
-Alcohol-based hand cleaners are more effective at re-moving most bacteria than soap and water.
 Do not hesitate to ask a caregiver if they have used the hand sanitizer or washed their hands.
 This is even important when staff is wearing gloves.
-Gloves more often protect staff than patients.

 The American Medical Association recommends that stethoscopes routinely be cleaned for each patient.
 The same precautions should be taken for many other pieces of equipment too.

 Various brands, like Dial, can be found at drug stores.
-This will remove any dangerous bacteria you may be carrying on your own skin.
+This will remove any dangerous bacteria on your own skin.

 This test is simple and quick but can help doctors determine if you should be given an antibiotic to keep you and other patients safe during your stay.

-Razors can reate small nicks in the skin, through which bacteria can enter.
-If hair must be removed before surgery, leave that to the hospital staff how can properly remove the hair.
+Razors can create small nicks in the skin where bacteria can enter.
+If hair must be removed before surgery, leave that to the hospital staff.